utk-team/utk/doc-sources/usingutk/ExeUtk.md

 behaviour when multiples point sets are given is the same file might differ : `Spectrum` will return an average of all point sets but `Discrepancy` a list of values for each one.

+* UTK uses common names for most samplers and metrics.
+If that conflicts with other libraries, one can use `cmake -DUTK_EXE_PREFIX=utk_ ..` to add prefix to executable names.

 * Silent option is not total : First, only utk logs are silenced.
 If the sampler or metrics depends on an external code, the output are not silenced...
 Still, there is one log that is not silenced : the failure of a sampler.